duneanalytics/docs/docs/api/api-reference/upload-data/index.md

 Anything that represents a timestamp is especially tricky for automated systems to detect, if something is not working as intended, try coverting the timestamp to ISO time before uploading and use the applicable TrinoSQL function to convert it back.

+!!!
+Info
-**All Data uploaded via this API is public and can be accessed by anyone.**
+    All data uploaded is public and can be accessed by anyone.
+    Private data uploads are available only on the **premium plan.**

-!!! note
+!!!
+Tip
     You can also upload data via the User Interface.
 Check out the [APP documentation](../../../app/upload-data.md) for more information.
 ## How to use the API